 Marva Collins biography

-Born in Alabama in 1936, Marva Collins became one of the most influential teachers and education activists of the 20th century.
-Working to gain equal access to quality education for minorities, she started her own school in Chicago and founded a style of education that came to be known as the Collins Method.
+Born in Monroeville, Alabama on August 31, 1936, Marva Collins became one of the most influential teachers and education activists of the 20th century.
+Working to gain equal access to quality education for African-American students, she started her own school in Chicago and founded a style of education that came to be known as the Collins Method.

-Raised in Atmore, Alabama, in the heart of the segregated South, Collins was more than familiar with the educational inadequacies associated with black schools.
-She was also well aware of the mediocre access black students had to the resources that were readily available to white students.
-Libraries were for whites only, and many black schools lacked enough books or even indoor plumbing.
+Future educator Marva Deloise Nettles was born on August 31, 1936 in Monroeville, Alabama.
+Raised in Atmore in the heart of the segregated South, Collins was more than familiar with the educational inadequacies associated with black schools.
+She was also well aware of the mediocre access African-American students had to the resources that were readily available to white students.
+Libraries were for whites only, and many black schools lacked sufficient books or even indoor plumbing.

 But Collins' father Alex Nettles, a successful businessman, had high standards for Marva and her younger sister—and even higher expectations of them in the classroom.
 "We were expected to be excellent," Collins once recalled.
 "We didn't have a choice."

-Marva went to Clark College in Atlanta, Georgia, where she studied secretarial skills, and then after two years of teaching in her home state moved north to Chicago, where she eventually met a young draftsman named Clarence Collins.
+Marva went to Clark College in Atlanta, Georgia, where she studied secretarial skills.
+After two years of teaching in her home state, she moved north to Chicago, where she eventually met a young draftsman named Clarence Collins.
 The couple later married and had two children, Patrick and Cynthia.

-By the mid 1990s, Marva Collins had become a valued speaker, earning hundreds of thousands of dollars a year for her appearances, much of it getting redirected to her school.
-Collins, who has authored several books, has also been celebrated with awards such as the Jefferson Award for Benefiting the Disadvantaged; the Humanitarian Award for Excellence; as well as honorary doctorates from schools like Amherst, Dartmouth, and Notre Dame.
-In 2004, President Bush honored her with National Humanities Medal.
+By the mid-1990s, Marva Collins had become a valued speaker, earning hundreds of thousands of dollars a year for her appearances, much of it getting redirected to her school.
+Collins, who has authored several books, has also been celebrated with awards such as the Jefferson Award; the Humanitarian Award for Excellence; as well as honorary doctorates from institutions like Amherst, Dartmouth and Notre Dame.
+In 2004, President Bush honored her with the National Humanities Medal.

-Sadly, in 2008, due to a lack of resources of community support, Westside Preparatory School closed its doors.
-Enrollment had dropped from 130 to about 30 in recent years.
+Sadly, in 2008, due to a lack of resources and community support, Westside Preparatory School closed its doors, as enrollment had dropped sharply in recent years.
 But with thousands of her students placed in jobs and attending colleges around the country, Collins' impact on the American school system, and the lives she helped turn around, continues.